Your Practice Location

 Is Your Slice of the Pie

 Considering a start-up dental practice or a second office?
 Don’t have a location yet?
 Now is the time to find a prime one.
 Don’t rush!
 A little research can save you a lot of trouble down the road.

+It might seem like a given, but many dentists underestimate the importance of location.
+Don’t be one of them!
+Even the most meticulously designed practice can struggle mightily to succeed in an inferior location.
 The best location is where people want what you have to offer, and you want to serve those people.
 Demographic research is key when determining whether a location is right for your dental practice and, if it is, what message will resonate with that community.

 DEMO REPORT FAQS

 Analyses Are Different

 When we consult with you about a demographic report that you've been given and may want a second opinion for, we'll ask about the dentist-to-population ratios.
 When we do that, we’re actually talking about dentist-to-target population ratios.
 This means that we don’t merely want to know how many dentists there are in an area compared to all the people who reside there, but rather we think it's most helpful to find out how many dentists there are in an area compared to the people who live there and can be considered part of your realistic target market.